Mission information - EnVision

 Spacecraft

-The spacecraft will be a roughly rectangular three-axis stabilised satellite, weighing approximately 1.6 tonnes at launch (launch dry mass), measuring approx. 2 m x 2 m x 3 m in stowed configuration, with two deployable solar arrays.
+The spacecraft will be a roughly rectangular three-axis stabilised satellite, weighing approximately 4.1 tonnes at launch (1.7 tonnes dry mass), measuring approx. 2 m x 2 m x 3 m in stowed configuration, with two deployable solar arrays.
+It will have a power budget of around 3 kW and a large volume (200 Tbits) of science data to be downlinked to Earth with a fixed 2.5 m High Gain Antenna.
+Notable characteristics are the high-thruster main engine, the X-Ka band TT&C system, and the reltively long aerobraking phase (11 months).

 Artist impression of EnVision spacecraft deployment.
 Copyright: European Space Agency / Paris Observatory / VR2Planets / Damia Bouic.